DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 This wdl applies the reidentifying mitigation algorithm to a reference panel vcf file.
 The logic is described in this repo - https://github.com/TheoCavinato/RESHAPE.
-This wdl is parallelizes over intervals and samples in the vcf file in order to speed up the wallclock time of the workflow.
+This wdl parallelizes over intervals and samples in order to speed up the wallclock time of the workflow.

 #### Inputs
 * ref_panel_vcf - input reference panel vcf to mitigate